This allows us to do even more complicated procedures in a more efficient and safer manner. — Dr. Isaac Moss

 “It’s X-ray vision, in a way,” says Dr. Isaac Moss, chair of UConn Health’s Department of Orthopedic Surgery and co-director of its Comprehensive Spine Center.
 “This allows us to do even more complicated procedures in a more efficient and safer manner.”

-Using the Augmedics xVision and the Airo TruCT Mobilr Imaging systems, Moss performed Connecticut’s first “augmented reality” spine surgery, a posterior cervical decompression and fusion to address spinal cord compression and progressive weakness, with the new system guiding the placement of screws to stabilize the patient’s spine.
+Using the Augmedics xVision and the Airo TruCT Mobilr Imaging systems, Moss performed central Connecticut’s first “augmented reality” spine surgery, a posterior cervical decompression and fusion to address spinal cord compression and progressive weakness, with the new system guiding the placement of screws to stabilize the patient’s spine.

 Before the arrival of this enhanced spinal navigation system, surgeons would use interoperative X-ray to project a two-dimensional image of the surgical field on a screen.
 Now, they can work with a 3D field of vision.